final-state/final-state/README.md

 The second parameter `params` is the dynamic values that are used by action function.

-Each time `dispatch` is called, all the listeners registered by `Store#subscribe` will be called.
+After the action is finished, all the listeners registered by `Store#subscribe` will be called.

 **⚡️️️️️️️Important Notes!!!**